pikvm/pikvm/docs/pico_hid.md

 ## Arduino HID replacement

 !!! note
-    This section is intended for advanced users of legacy PiKVM V0 & Arduino HID
+    This section is intended for advanced users of the **legacy** PiKVM V0 with Arduino HID

+!!! tip
+    It may seem tempting, but **don't try to use Arduino for new PiKVM builds** just because you have it at your fingertips.
+Connecting and flashing the Arduino is much more time consuming than Pico.
+In addition, different Arduino board works with different voltages, may or may not have SPI (for Pico, we use SPI to free up the UART on Raspberry Pi for the console and other useful things), etc.

+    Using the Pico HID is the recommended fast and standard way in the PiKVM world.

 The Pico HID can be used to replace the [legacy Arduino HID](arduino_hid.md) in DIY PiKVM V0 builds.
 Moreover, it can use both Serial (UART) port and SPI.
 The connection scheme is also noticeably simplified,